Atlanta Boat Accident Attorney

 Boating Accidents by the Numbers

-In 2010 alone, there were over 4,600 accidents involving boats and other recreational water vehicles.
+In a year, there were over 4,600 accidents involving boats and other recreational water vehicles.
 These resulted in 672 fatalities, 3,153 serious injuries and $35.5 million in property damage.
 Among the fatalities, 75% were from drowning and the majority of these were not wearing proper life jackets or safety equipment.
 80% of drowning victims were using open motorboats or other small vessels.

 The top five boating accidents involve: